As the government appears ready to go nuclear, Colin Robinson and Eileen Marshall urge caution

 In the 19th IEA Current Controversies paper David Franklin examines the decline of responsible Britain

 The Reader's Digest condensed version of 'The Road to Serfdom'.
 Now includes 'The Intellectuals and Socialism'

 A unique title that applies the latest economic thinking to the problem of crime

-The 2004 edition of the IEA's annual review of regulation of competition policy
+The latest edition of the IEA's annual review of regulation of competition policy

 Main articles are devoted to Philanthropic Enterprise, guest edited by Lenore T Ealy

 Alan Budd examines sterling's ERM exit in the light of the UK's economic performance since 1992.
 There are also commentaries from Derek Scott, Tim Congdon and Samuel Brittan.
 The book can be purchased or a pdf can be downloaded below the summary

 In the 10th IEA Discussion paper, Philip Booth discusses the economics of the trade justice movement's proposals from a Christian perpsective